 Because they let email down.
 Email’s simply too fundamental — and too important — to accept the choices we’ve been given.
 Someone’s got to breathe new life, and bring new ideas to the table again.

 Modern email software is thick with features, but thin on philosophy.
 Everyone’s left to fend for themselves with no guiding principles.
 People just don’t know how to get better at email, and existing software isn’t helping.

 What’s missing is a fresh approach born from a different perspective.
 A completely new philosophy of email.
 HEY’s got it.
 With a novel design, integrated workflows, and a crisp point of view, HEY helps you solve email.

 HEY is available on the web, Mac, Windows, iOS, and Android.
 Use HEY, and follow The HEY Way, and you’re guaranteed to level-up.
 You’ll control your email, it won’t control you.

 You email every day — you might as well master it.
 Few things are as satisfying as finally cracking the code and getting good at something you’ve been struggling with forever.

 Below you’ll find a list of the things we hold dear.
 And the premises we reject.
 HEY is built on these foundational ideals.
 While the email industry has been struck with a blank stare for years, HEY has a clear point of view.
 Here’s what we believe, here’s what matters to us.

 A platform, not a client

 To make significant, meaningful upgrades to email, you need to build your own platform.
-That’s why HEY isn’t an app that sits on top of Gmail, Outlook, iCloud, Yahoo, etc. HEY is a full email service provider.
-You don’t use HEY to check your Gmail account, you use HEY to check your HEY account.
+That’s why HEY isn’t an app that sits on top of Gmail, Outlook, iCloud, Yahoo, etc. But you can forward emails in from your existing service, and still use your existing email address to send as well, if you’d like.
+HEY is a full email service provider.
 It’s its own platform, and it’s all you’ll need.

 No consent, no attention